I want to tell you about my first week of “Senior Meetings” as we start out the school year.

 - I ask where the student sees themselves in 5 years.
 This usually is not a question they’re expecting, but it gives me an idea of the direction they see themselves going in.

-- Then we talk about where they are in that process.
+- We then talk about where they are in that process.
 If it’s college, where are they in the application process?
-If it’s work, they they already have a certification or a job secured?
-If it’s military, have they taken they ASVAB or met with a recruiter yet?
+If it’s work, they already have a certification or a job secured?
+If it’s military, have they taken the ASVAB or met with a recruiter yet?

-- If they’re headed to college and we’re checking on the status of that process… we look at the schools they are applying to or thinking about applying to.
-Are they on the Common App, Coalition App, or are they applying directly to the institution?
+- If they’re headed to college and we’re checking on the status of that process, we look at the schools they are applying to or thinking about applying to.
+Are they using the Common App, Coalition App, or are they applying directly to the institution?
 I show them how to send their transcripts to these schools or how to request them from me.
 I make sure they know how to send their SAT and ACT test scores through the respective testing agencies.

 - If they qualify for free or reduced lunch, I make sure they know what benefits come with that regarding fee waivers for tests and application fees.

 - Then, we talk about financial aid.
 I walk them through our state scholarships, letting them know about where they stand with those at this point when we look at GPA, test scores, and class rank.
 I show them our school’s resources for where we keep our scholarships and how they can access them.
 Here is a FREE STARTER SCHOLARSHIP SPREADSHEET for you, your students, and your parents to use to keep organized and motivated in the financial aid process!

-- I let them know about important dates coming up like a College Essay Writing Workshop, a district financial aid night, College Application Day, or classroom lessons coming up about help with financial planning, etc.
+- I let them know about important dates coming up like any College Essay Writing Workshops, district financial aid nights, College Application Day, or classroom lessons coming up about help with financial planning, etc.

 - I give them a copy of their unofficial transcript, a flyer with all upcoming important dates, and a handout with the state scholarship information.
 Before they leave, they have to complete a digital survey that our district asks for (basically a summary of what we talked about and what their plans and interests are).